Kernix13/beginner-git-commands/ADVANCED_GIT.md

 ### Remove Git

-To remove git tracking from a folder use the following command in `git bash`, the command prompt or in VS Code:
+To remove git tracking from a folder use the following command in `git bash`, the command prompt, or the terminal in VS Code:

 ```sh
 rm -rf .git